tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 # Some tips for SPSS.

 There are a lot of useful SPSS tutorials.
 For example, look at the one from [Kent State University](https://libguides.library.kent.edu/SPSS){:target="_blank"} or this [one](https://www.spss-tutorials.com/basics/){:target="_blank"}.
 If you get stuck, do not forget that google is your friend.
 If you run into problems, I expect that you have *at minimum* googled the problem.
+When you ask me for help, clearly state what you have already done.
 In the future, I'll post common issues listed here.

 And if you want a free alternative to SPSS, why not use [JASP](www.jasp-stats.org){:target="_blank"}.
 A bonus is that the tables are formatted appropriately for your report!